 Guided Fly Fishing Trips

-Jason Swingen is a Fly Fishing Guide based out of Duluth MN.
-Currently offering multi-species fly fishing guided trips available from the North Shore of Lake Superior to the Brule River in Northern Wisconsin.
-Primarily targeting migratory salmonids (trout, and salmon) as well as native brook trout, and multiple warmwater species (bass, pike, walleye).
+Jason Swingen is an experienced Fly Fishing Guide based out of Duluth MN.
+Offering unforgettable multi-species fly fishing guided trips along the North Shore of Lake Superior to the South Shores of Wisconsin.
+Targeting migratory steelhead and salmon, as well as native brook trout, and float trips for smallmouth bass, pike, and walleye.

 Guiding Calender